aiboyko/saudi_aramco_data_technathon/README.md

 # Saudi Aramco Data Technathon - 2020
-This project is related to recovery of a 3D geological data from 2D slices
+Recovery of a 3D geological data from 2D slices by Alexey Boyko and Daria Fokina.

+## User Manual and Authors' comments

 1) all porous data .npy files should be stored in the ```/data``` folder.